 Since Garmin introduced the bracelet a few weeks ago Approach X40 I knew that this new model of Vivosmart would not be long in coming.
 Approach X40 is a bracelet for golfers that reports the distance to the green, strokes, bunker, etc..
 This is essentially a Garmin Vivosmart HR bracelet with the specific application for golf and, of course, GPS.

 It was only a matter of time before Garmin launched the GPS version for the fitness section as well.
 The hardware was already created, just a slight touch up of the software and a change in the packaging design; a matter of weeks.
 And seeing how Garmin's latest releases are developingIt seems that this will be a general trend in the near future (using the same hardware for multiple devices with varying software).

-But it's not just the addition of the GPS that changes.
-That "+" symbol implies some extra detail.
-Let's go with detail.
+But it's not just the GPS incorporation that changes.
+That "+" symbol implies some extra details.
+Let's go into detail.

 Garmin Vivosmart HR+, new